DFHack/dfhack/docs/plugins/dig.rst

 Usage:

 ``digv [x] [-p<number>]``
+    :index:`Designate all of the selected vein for digging.
-    Designate all of the selected vein for digging.
+    <digv; Designate all of the selected vein for digging.>`
 ``digvx [-p<number>]``
-    Also cross z-levels, digging stairs as needed.
-Alias for ``digv x``.
+    :index:`Dig a vein across z-levels, digging stairs as needed.
+    <digvx; Dig a vein across z-levels, digging stairs as needed.>`
+    This is an alias for ``digv x``.
 ``digl [x] [undo] [-p<number>]``
+    :index:`Dig all of the selected layer stone.
-    Like ``digv``, for layer stone.
-If ``undo`` is specified, removes the layer designation instead (for if you accidentally set 50 levels at once).
+    <digl; Dig all of the selected layer stone.>` If ``undo`` is specified,
+    removes the designation instead (for if you accidentally set 50 levels at once).
 ``diglx [-p<number>]``
-    Also cross z-levels, digging stairs as needed.
-Alias for ``digl x``.
+    :index:`Dig layer stone across z-levels, digging stairs as needed.
+    <diglx; Dig layer stone across z-levels, digging stairs as needed.>` This
+    is an alias for ``digl x``.
 ``digcircle [<diameter>] [<solidity>] [<action>] [<designation>] [-p<number>]``
-    Designate circles.
-The diameter is the number of tiles across the center of the circle that you want to dig.
+    :index:`Designate circles. <digcircles; Designate circles.>` The diameter is the number of tiles across the center of the circle that you want to dig.
     See the `digcircle`_ section below for options.
 ``digtype [<designation>] [-p<number>]``
+    :index:`Designate all vein tiles of the selected type.
-    Designate all vein tiles of the selected type.
-See the `digtype`_ section below for options.
+    <digtype; Designate all vein tiles of the selected type.>` See the `digtype`_
+    section below for options.
 ``digexp [<pattern>] [<filter>] [-p<number>]``
+    :index:`Designate dig patterns for exploratory mining.
-    Designate dig patterns for exploratory mining.
-See the `digexp`_ section below for options
+    <digexp; Designate dig patterns for exploratory mining.>` See the `digexp`_
+    section below for options

 All commands support specifying the priority of the dig designations with ``-p<number>``, where the number is from 1 to 7.
 If a priority is not specified,